jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/inductive_miner.md

 ## Metrics

-The algorithm uses five metrics: the **SPM metric**, the **Node frequency**, the **Edge frequency**, the **activity threshold** and the **traces threshold**.
+The algorithm uses four metrics: the **SPM metric**, the **Node frequency**, the **activity threshold** and the **traces threshold**.

 The **SPM filter** simplifies process models by removing low-quality nodes based on their frequency and connectivity.
 It scores each node using the **spm metric**, which balances structural complexity (node degree) and behavioral relevance (frequency).
 This helps generate clearer, more interpretable models.
 Especially useful for user-driven or search-oriented event logs.

 *For more information on the SPM metric, see: Marian Lux, Stefanie Rinderle-Ma, Andrei Preda: “Assessing the Quality of Search Process Models.”
 Available online: https://ucrisportal.univie.ac.at/en/publications/assessing-the-quality-of-search-process-models*

-**Node frequency** measures how often each event (node) appears relative to the total number of events in the log.
+**Node frequency** measures how often each event (node) appears relative to the most frequent event in the log.
 It is calculated after the SPM filtering step.
 The value lies between 0.0 and 1.0 and helps assess how central a node is in terms of frequency.

-**Edge frequency** represents how often a direct succession (edge) between two nodes occurs, normalized over all observed transitions.
-It is used to determine the importance of direct paths in the process.

 The **activity threshold** describes the frequency of an event in relation to the most frequent event.
 It is calculated by dividing the frequency of the event by the maximum frequency across all events.